This post is also available in: Italian

 Birth of Christ (crib) Luke 2:1-7

-The material for this page comes to you in large part thanks to Meredith Gould, author of The Catholic Home.
+The above material on the Jesse tree comes to you in large part thanks to Meredith Gould, author of The Catholic Home.
 For more great ideas for celebrating Advent, Christmas, and other seasons and feasts in your home, get a copy of her wonderful book.

-For more great resources on Gaudete Sunday and for the Advent Season generally, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY
+For more great resources for the Advent Season generally, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY